dasch-swiss/dsp-js-lib/README.md

 You will always need to subscribe to a method that returns an observable and then provide (up to) two anonymous functions.
 The signature of the success function is always `ApiResponseData<TheData> => void`, the signature of the error function is always `ApiResponseError => void`.

+# Scripts for testing and deployment

+This package provides the following short-hand scripts:

+1. `npm run test`: Runs the project's tests defined in `./karma.conf.js`.
+The coverage data is saved into the `./coverage/` folder.
+2. `npm run build`: Builds the whole project without testing and puts the files into the `./build/` folder.
+3. `npm run yalc-publish`: Executes 2 and publishes the package to the yalc app store.
+4. `npm run npm-pack`: Executes 1, 2 and packs the `./build/` folder into an NPM tgz package.
+The package is moved into a `./dist/` folder.
+5. `npm run npm-publish`: Executes 4 and publishes the package to the NPM store.

+> Note: You need to install `yalc` globally by `npm install yalc -g` to use script number 3.
+In order to publish a package to NPM, you need to be logged in to NPM and you have to update the version in the `package.json`.

 # Documentation

 TBD